 Additionally, students, faculty, and staff are encouraged to continue participating in relief efforts.

 Update: Sept.
 19, 2017

-In the wake of the devastating destruction left by Hurricanes Harvey and Irma, Virginia Tech has been contacted by FEMA about an opportunity to help and want to share this information.
+In the wake of the devastating destruction left by Hurricanes Harvey and Irma, Virginia Tech has been contacted with an opportunity to support FEMA and we want to share this information.

 The Department of Homeland Security/FEMA need to staff hundreds of emergency positions.
 These positions will be located in and around Houston TX and FL, working directly with FEMA to help rebuild and recover from these natural disasters.